For a study of McCarthy genetic genealogy in relation to other Munster surnames please go to

 More recently NGS testing (Big Y) has identified SNP Z16526 as a more suitable headline SNP for this lineage, thus the R-P314 Haplogroup project name change.

-SNP ZS4606 may have occurred in Cárthach's father, Saorbhreathach (= Justin), in Cárthach himself, or up to four generations later.
+SNP ZS4606 may have occurred in Cárthach's father, Saorbhreathach (= Justin), in Cárthach himself, ever increasingly less likely, up to four generations later.
 After this, all surnames on the tree other than McCarthy (and variants) are considered as NPEs.
 Some of these may be indicative of the areas which McCarthys had colonised, e.g. O'Shea in N W Cork or Kerry, O'Mahony in West Cork.
 SNPs A5813 and ZS4598 are mutually exclusive and, as stated in the above Summary of Findings, it appears that SNP A5813 marks the MacCarthy Mór/ Muskerry / Duhallow branch derived from Cormac Fionn and ZS4598 the MacCarthy Reagh and Sliochd Feidhlimidh one from his brother, Donall Gott, both of whom were born late in the 12th century A.D.

 R-L21 Group B2: The MacCarthy Mór Line

 SNP A5813 and / or the back mutation (from 25 to 26) at DYS 447could have occurred in Cormac Fionn himself, but, with reference to Fig. 2, the considerations below suggest that these two mutations could not have occurred later than in the further Cormac (1271-1359, the purported founder of Muckross Abbey, near Killarney) and most likely occurred no later than in his father, the Donal Oge who died c.
 1206.
 (An average rate of occurrence of mutations would have these two mutations occurring over a span of three or four generations; but mutations occur randomly and we cannot base alignment on such a premise).
 The ancestries of our R-L21 Group B2 members diverge after this point as follows: